amr28693/solitonic_reservoir/README.md

-# Repo build in Progress...
+#The code repository associated with the work: 'Morphological Computation in the Nonlinear Schrodinger Wavefield: Solitonic Dynamics Enable Noise-Tolerant, Self-Organizing Stability Inaccessible to Linear Systems'.

-The code repository associated with the work: 'Morphological Computation in the Nonlinear Schrodinger Wavefield: Solitonic Dynamics Enable Noise-Tolerant, Self-Organizing Stability Inaccessible to Linear Systems' by Anderson M. Rodriguez.
+*By: Anderson M. Rodriguez*

 All figures in the paper can be reproduced directly using the preloaded canonical data without running long simulations.